Autostronomy/AutoProf/README.md

 - doplot: Generate diagnostic plots during processing (bool).
 - hdulelement: index for hdul of fits file where image exists (int).
 - given_center: user provided center for isophote fitting.
 Center should be formatted as:
-		{'x':float, 'y': float}, where the floats are the center coordinates in pixels (dict)
+		{'x':float, 'y': float}, where the floats are the center coordinates in pixels.
+Also see *fit_center* (dict)
+- fit_center: indicates if AutoProf should attempt to find the center.
+It will start at the center of the image unless *given_center* is provided in which case it will start there.
+This argument is ignored for forced photometry, in the event that a *given_center* is provided, AutoProf will automatically use that value, if not given then it will read from the .aux file (bool)
 - scale: growth scale when fitting isophotes, not the same as "sample---scale" (float)
 - samplegeometricscale: growth scale for isophotes when sampling for the final output profile.
                          Used when sampling geometrically (float)